California Forklift Accident Lawyers

 Construction Sites

 Heavy machinery is commonly seen and used on construction sites.
-Forklift and other construction accidents can happen if the site is not properly regulated for safety or if workers or employers are negligent.
+Forklifts and other construction accidents can happen if the site is not properly regulated for safety or if workers or employers are negligent.

 Loading And Unloading Docks